jnozzi/cocoadev.com/markdown/SillyOpenGLQuestion.md

 Any questions?

--- General/MikeTrent
+-- MikeTrent

-I think you might have misread me Mike, I couldn't turn AA *off* -- e.g., it was always on. * ("leaving it enabled in all cases." -- General/MikeTrent) *
+I think you might have misread me Mike, I couldn't turn AA *off* -- e.g., it was always on. * ("leaving it enabled in all cases." -- MikeTrent) *

 Anyway, I've figured it out.
 What you have to do is instead of glEnable/glDisable, you have to create a new pixel format, then a new context using it.
 You then have to make the view take the new context and make the new context take the view -- then you have to make it the current context and redraw.

 My warning, to anybody who wants to make this happen, is that when you make a new context, you'll automatically lose your display lists and texture maps, so if you want to keep them you'll have to make the two contexts share eachother ( which is done through the initializer ).

---General/ShamylZakariya
+--ShamylZakariya

  * ("leaving it enabled in all cases.") *

 Hmmm....
 I did see that, just I've got an NVIDIA card so I disregarded it.
-Anyway, my code's got fallbacks for cards which don't support multisample, and it's tested well, so as far as I can tell, problem's solved. --General/ShamylZakariya
+Anyway, my code's got fallbacks for cards which don't support multisample, and it's tested well, so as far as I can tell, problem's solved. --ShamylZakariya

 Hi,